Week28-2

 These titles of course give you information on social status, profession, etc., which in the end could tell you something more about survival.

 At first sight, it might seem like a difficult task to separate the names from the titles, but don't panic!
-Remember, you can easily use regular expressions to extract the title and store it in a new column 'Title'
+Remember, you can easily use regular expressions to extract the title and store it in a new column `'Title'`:

-is actually a new feature for your data set!
+**Note** that this new column `'Title'` is actually a new feature for your data set!

 **Tip**: to learn more about regular expressions, check out my write up of our last [FB Live code along event](https://www.datacamp.com/community/tutorials/web-scraping-python-nlp) or check out DataCamp's [Python Regular Expressions Tutorial](https://www.datacamp.com/community/tutorials/python-regular-expression-tutorial).